There is really no doubt that an Everglades Airboat Tour is one of the best ways to explore the Everglades National Park in Florida.

 Don’t wear hats, sunglasses or anything likely to fly away as 1. it is very windy and 2. you will not likely be able to retrieve it.

-Best Everglades Tours if you have your own car
+Best Everglades Tours if you have your own car: Best Airboat Tour Everglades City

 As we mentioned above, if you have more than a day, we would highly recommend hiring a car to explore the Everglades.
 If you take this option, you will not need to pay extra for transport from a major city in Florida.

-The best everglades tours that we would recommend if you have your own car include:
+The best airboat tour in the Everglades that we would recommend if you have your own car include:

-Best Everglades Tours with Transportation Included: From Miami, Orlando etc
+Best Everglades Tours in Florida with Transportation Included: From Miami, Orlando etc

 If you only have a day to dedicate to the Everglades and you just want to make life easy for yourself by not hiring a car, there are plenty of great Everglades Tours from major cities in Florida.